AdobeDocs/experience-platform.en/help/tags/api/endpoints/extension-package-usage-authorizations.md

 ## Retrieve extension package usage authorizations for an extension package {#list}

-You can retrieve a list of extension package usage authorizations for an extension package by making a GET request.
+To retrieve a list of usage authorizations for an extension package, make a GET request to the following endpoint.

 **API format**